Name:Hal Evan Sutton

 Occupation:Professional golfer; golf course designer.

 Played as the Shell Houston Open (April 19-22).
-Second-placed Joe Durant (USA) and Lee Janzen (USA) finished 3 shots behind Sutton (USA).
+Second-placed Joe Durant (USA) and Lee Janzen (USA) finished 3 shots behind Hal Sutton (USA), who recorded the last of his 14 PGA Tour wins.
 [Tournament course (known as TPC at The Woodlands), Woodlands CC, nr Houston, TX].

 Played as The Players Championship (March 23-26).
 Second-placed Tiger Woods (USA) finished 1 shot behind Sutton (USA).
 [Stadium Course, TPC Sawgrass, Ponte Vedra Beach, FL].

 Played as the Greater Greensboro Chrysler Classic (April 20-23).
 Second-placed Andrew Magee (USA) finished 3 shots behind Sutton (USA).
 [Forest Oaks CC, Greensboro, NC].